pipeben/Bathymetric-Projection/README.md

 (Note: You might also be interested in the Bathymetric Projection code https://github.com/pipeben/Bathymetric-Projection)

-This is an R-code that implements the Bathymetric Projection Method (BP) in Benavides et al (2023) "Improving spatiotemporal distribution models for marine shrimp species by appropriately projecting benthic environmental conditions"
-BP allows to project environmental ocean layers with depth dimension (measured or modeled throughout the ocean profile depth at different depths or depth classes) into bottom ocean layers.
-The bottom layers produced by the BP method are useful as predictors for Species Distribution Models for benthic species
+This is an R-code that implements the Bathymetric Projection Method (BP).
+This method allows to project environmental ocean layers with depth dimension (measured or modeled throughout the ocean depth profile at different depths or depth classes) into bottom ocean layers.
+The bottom layers produced by the BP method can be used as predictors for Species Distribution Models (SDM) for benthic biota.

 We provide a reproducible example including R-code and small files that allow to easily run and understand BP on environmental ocean variables with depth dimension